sevidmusic/Rig/README.md

 ```
 --defined-for-modules         If specified, only list Routes
-                              that are defined for one of the
+                              that are defined by one of the
                               specified modules.

 --defined-for-requests        If specified, only list the